alegomezamaro/alegomezamaro/README.md

 ###

-<h5 align="left">I'm from Córdoba, Spain.
-I'm currently studying Computer Engineering at the University of Córdoba.</h5>
+<p align="left">I'm from Córdoba, Spain.
+I'm currently studying Computer Engineering at the University of Córdoba.</p>

 ###